Converg3nce/matic-docs/docs/staking/stake-on-matic.md

 Once you have adequate balance to pay fees on Heimdall, you can join the network by running the following command:

     ./build/heimdallcli tx staking validator-join --signer-pubkey <signer-pub-key> --tx-hash <stake-etheruem-tx-hash> --chain-id <chain-id>

+The can view your `pub-key` by running the command `heimdalld show-account`

 ### Validator information